Staff and Advising Structure

 Advisors operate decentrally within their departments for one-on-one interactions with our students.
 We believe that the best place for a student to meet us is in their department for access to faculty, relevant information, and special events.

 We utilize our central ASCAS office in the University Advisement and Enrichment Center (Suite 135) for collaborative work, staff training and development, mandatory workshops, registration labs, and numerous specialized services.
-There we can also assist students with general inquiries or urgent matters when their advisor is unavailable.
-If you ever are unsure where to go, feel free to ask our front desk M - F, 8 am - 5 pm at 505-277-4621, or email email@example.com.
+There, we can also assist students with general inquiries or urgent matters when their advisor is unavailable.
+If you are ever unsure where to go, feel free to ask our front desk M - F, 8 am - 5 pm at 505-277-4621, or email email@example.com.

 Advisors are teachers – they teach students how to navigate successfully through the university system.
 Advisors are navigators – they give guidance that enhances students’ educational journey and personal development.
 Advisors are translators – they articulate for the student the language of higher education.